 So is speculation.
 On Facebook, there are “History” groups who specialize in this exercise – military history mainly, in which there occurs a lot of discussion what would have happened if general X had ordered army Y to move to Z and so forth.
 Quite interesting at times – but somewhat off the mark unless it serves the inquiry why the general made the decision the specified way and not any other.
 The “What if?” scenario can be fascinating, but we must recall it is not history.

 But now to the sine-qua-non list:

-This list enumerates the standard books in print form – many similar compilations are to be found for free in the internet and may function as replacements.
-However, most of the works mentioned are to be found easily at very little cost ( I acquired mine usually under $ 5) at sellers of used books and their acquisition is strongly suggested.
+This list enumerates the standard books in print form – many similar compilations are to be found for free on the internet and may function as replacements.
+However, most of the works mentioned are to be found easily at very little cost (I acquired mine usually under $5) at used book shops and their acquisition is strongly suggested.
 Here’s a link to a comparison of the best online shops for used books.

 Few historians indeed have been the subject of ongoing discussion as Edward Gibbon continues to be.